Water pollution: Solid waste and plastics

 Solid waste can enter water bodies through untreated sewage, combined sewer overflows, urban runoff, people discarding garbage into the environment, wind carrying municipal solid waste from landfills and so forth.
 This results in macroscopic pollution– large visible items polluting the water– but also microplastics pollution that is not directly visible.
 The terms marine debris and marine plastic pollution are used in the context of pollution of oceans.

 Microplastics persist in the environment at high levels, particularly in aquatic and marine ecosystems, where they cause water pollution.
 35% of all ocean microplastics come from textiles/clothing, primarily due to the erosion of polyester, acrylic, or nylon-based clothing, often during the washing process.

+Stormwater, untreated sewage and wind are the primary conduits for microplastics from land to sea.
+Synthetic fabrics, tyres, and city dust are the most common sources of microplastics.
+These three sources account for more than 80% of all microplastic contamination.

 Types of surface water pollution

 Surface water pollution includes pollution of rivers, lakes and oceans.
 A subset of surface water pollution is marine pollution which affects the oceans.
 Nutrient pollution refers to contamination by excessive inputs of nutrients.

 Globally, about 4.5 billion people do not have safely managed sanitation as of 2017, according to an estimate by the Joint Monitoring Programme for Water Supply and Sanitation.
 Lack of access to sanitation is concerning and often leads to water pollution, e.g. via the practice of open defecation: during rain events or floods, the human feces are moved from the ground where they were deposited into surface waters.
 Simple pit latrines may also get flooded during rain events.

+As of 2022, Europe and Central Asia account for around 16% of global microplastics discharge into the seas, and although management of plastic waste and its recycling is improving globally, the absolute amount of plastic pollution continues to increase unabated due to the large amount of plastic that is being produced and disposed of.
+Even if sea plastic pollution were to stop entirely, microplastic contamination of the surface ocean would be projected to continue to increase.